 Enjoying Backyard Birds Even If Feeders Are Forbidden

-Even if an HOA completely outlaws bird feeders, there are still options available for backyard birding – including feeding the birds.
-To offer nutritious foods to birds without violating a "no feeders" restriction…
+Even if an HOA completely outlaws bird feeders, there are still options available for backyard birding.
+To offer nutritious foods to birds without violating a "no feeders" restriction:

-- Plant natural foods for birds as part of general landscaping.
+- Plant natural foods for birds, such as berries, seed-bearing flowers, or fruit trees as part of general landscaping.
 Be sure all plants comply with HOA guidelines and keep the yard neat and well-groomed to avoid complaints or sanctions.

 - Design a hummingbird garden that includes a variety of nectar-producing blooms, choosing flowers that bloom at different times to provide a constant food source for hummingbirds.